-In addition to developing technical skills and knowledge in their research area, students have the opportunity to participate in professional development opportunities so that they are prepared for their post-graduate career.
-Opportunities include developing communication skills (presentation and written), grant writing, teaching & mentorship, leadership & professionalism, and are tailored for each student’s career goals.
+In addition to developing technical skills and knowledge in their research area, students are encouraged to participate in professional development opportunities so that they are prepared for their post-graduate career.
+Opportunities include developing communication skills (oral and written), grant writing, teaching & mentorship, leadership & professionalism, and are tailored for each student’s career goals.

-All APS graduate students must pass 6 courses of 3 credit hours each and 2 seminar courses of 1 credit hour each in their first year (20 credit hours total): one cohort course, two electives, one professional development seminar and one research seminar in the fall semester.
+All APS graduate students must pass 6 courses of 3 credit hours each and 2 seminar courses of 1 credit hour each in their first year (20 credit hours total).
+This includes one cohort course, two electives, one professional development seminar and one research seminar in the fall semester.
 In the spring semester, students enroll in one cohort course, two electives and one seminar in the spring semester.
-The fall cohort course is an Advanced Materials Science course (MTSC780) and the spring cohort course is a Scientific Computing for Material Science course (MTSC785).
+The fall cohort course is Advanced Materials Science (MTSC780) and the spring cohort course is Scientific Computing for Material Science (MTSC785).
 Cohort courses strengthen each student’s background in materials science.
 Elective courses are selected in close consultation with the Ph.D. advisor and are based on research interests and academic background.
 There are many potential elective courses available.
 In consultation with their Ph.D. advisor, graduate students may take additional courses in year 2 if deemed necessary.

 Doctoral Advisory Committee